Audio Guide (Center of Grand Lobby)

 Molly Crabapple is the 2018 Katowitz Radin Artist-in-residence.

 Please note the installation and audiowalk portion of Syria in Ink in the Grand Lobby will not be on view on June 23rd due to a Library event.
 The remaining portions of the exhibition will remain on view.
+The first floor cases will not be on view from June 9-11.
+We apologize for the inconvenience.

 Molly Crabapple & Marwan Hisham: Syria in Ink presents vivid images and words of the Syrian conflict and the country’s partial occupation by ISIS, and the besieged consciousness of a young Syrian man finding his voice as a writer.
 The exhibition includes over fifty original drawings by artist Molly Crabapple and the voice of author and journalist Marwan Hisham.
 With pen and brush, together they capture Syria from before its precipitous fall to its current state of crisis and mass displacement.